Abandoned beauties in Scotland

 1) Old Castle Lachlan

 Old Castle Lachlan is a beautiful little ruin on the banks of Loch Fyne.
 It serves as head of the MacLachlan clan, who are one of the oldest Scottish Highland clans, and were faithful Jacobite soldiers.
 The castle came into ruin after the Battle of Culloden in 1746, where their 17th chief was killed.
 It is said that a government ship sailed up the loch and shelled the castle after the defeat and hasn’t been habited since.
-Today there is great walks around the castle, and it’s a great place for a picnic or to stretch out after you’re epic dinner at Inver.
+Today there are great walks around the castle, and it’s a great place for a picnic or to stretch out after your epic dinner at Inver.

 Old Castle Lachlan on a sunny day